Back to previous page

-Step 4: Register for and Attend a CHL Class
+Step 4: Register For and Attend an LTC Class

-Upon successful completion of a CHL class, you will be issued a CHL-100 form that can be submitted to the DPS to complete your application process and obtain your CHL.
+Upon successful completion of an LTC class, you will be issued a Completion Certificate (CHL-100) form that can be submitted to the DPS to complete your application process and obtain your LTC.

 During the class we will provide detailed instructions regarding all required paperwork including where and/or how to submit it.